 Finally, our Stream Conditions page provides general information on water flows, important phone numbers concerning conditions on specific streams, and information on reporting poachers to the appropriate authorities.
 In addition, maps and USGS flow gage links are provided for many of our favorite Maryland streams.

 If you're interested in learning how to tie flies, each winter we hold a fly tying class.
 In addition to this class, our January chapter meeting is our annual fly tying demonstrations meeting where 6-8 members demonstrate their fly tying skills.
 During the first half hour of most other chapter meetings, somebody demonstrates fly tying at our Tying Bench.
 Many of the patterns that were demonstrated at past meetings are available at the Fly Tying page.
 At our chapter meetings, you can rent instructional videos on fly tying.
-Finally, the Gelso-Coburn book and the Mid Atlantic Fly Fishing Guide referenced above provide fly tying information.
+Finally, the Gelso-Coburn book referenced above provides fly tying information.

 To subscribe, send an email from the email account you want added to the forum, to firstname.lastname@example.org.
 Within a few days, and often within a few hours, you will receive an email confirming your membership on the forum.
 Once on the list, you can post messages to the entire group by addressing your email to email@example.com.